[shows Kazran the psychic paper]

 - Warhammer 40,000 likes this one, usually with things (or people) breaking or being corrupted by Chaos at just the right time to sentence lots of people to horrific death.

-- In Fallout the water chip of your home vault breaks (replacements were shipped to another vault, of course), starting your quest for a new one.
+- In Fallout the water chip of your home vault breaks (replacements were shipped to another vault, of course which never needed one, because Vault 13 was only sealed long enough for it to break down as a social experiment in long-term isolation), starting your quest for a new one.
 Although Fallout 2 reveals the cause of the water chip failure: It was your own grandchild (the sequels hero), who travelled back in time, fiddling with the controls of vault 13s main computer, thus breaking the ''water chip''.

 - At one point in No More Heroes, an enemy sets off the sprinklers when he sees Travis coming.
 The water shorts out his beam katana's battery, and a segment follows where Travis, being electrocuted, must run a gauntlet of enemies to reach the room with the sprinkler controls.
 Even after the sprinklers are turned off, you have to recharge the katana, though the game does give you a Full Battery power-up.

-- In the PC game Star Wars: Empire at War - Forces of Corruption, during the last mission, Tyber Zann captures the Eclipse-class Star Destroyer.
+- Star Wars Legends: In the PC game Empire at War –- Forces of Corruption, during the last mission, Tyber Zann captures the Eclipse-class Star Destroyer.
 The game then allows you to use its superlaser, capable of smashing a capital ship instantly.
 Predictably, it breaks down just as a Super Star Destroyer enters the area.

 - Unreal was a bit inconsistent with this, human tech either worked far better than it should or very badly.
 In one case a futuristic communicator didn't work on a ship about hundred metres away, sensors are mentioned as being infective but other cases have weapons working underwater and signals getting off planet.
 The invading aliens however, have no problems getting their stuff to work.

-- Futurama spoofed this by having a holodeck malfunction bring the greatest villains of history to life: Attila the Hun, Professor Moriarty, Mr. Hyde, and "Evil Lincoln".
+- "Kif Gets Knocked Up a Notch" spoofed this by having a holodeck malfunction bring the greatest villains of history to life: Attila the Hun, Professor Moriarty, Mr. Hyde, and "Evil Lincoln".
 In an homage to Star Trek, Moriarty declares, "Righto gents, it's another simulation gone mad, murder and mayhem, standard procedure."

-- In another episode, a typical microwave turns into a time machine when Fry puts a metal container into it just as a solar flare hits the ship.
+- In "Roswell That Ends Well", a typical microwave turns into a time machine when Fry puts a metal container into it just as a solar flare hits the ship.

 - Parodied in a "Treehouse of Horrors" episode of The Simpsons, where Homer's toaster turned into a time machine when he attempted to repair it after smashing it trying to get his hand out of the thing.